JamieS56/Milestone-Project-3/README.md

 * An application where you can easily manage the users on it.
 * A good looking app that looks clean and professional across all devices.

 ## UX

 ### Design

 * Color scheme:
-    The three colors I'm going to use are red, white and grey as these are the colors on 'L plates' that learner drivers have and grey is a professional looking color for the nav bar and footer and works well with the red and white.
+    The three main colors I'm going to use are red, white and grey as these are the colors on 'L plates' that learner drivers have and grey is a professional looking color for the nav bar and footer and works well with the red and white.
+I will also use some blues for the user Management system as it is admin only and seperates it from the rest of the content.

 * Typography:
      I have used Ubunto and Roboto because they look good together and fit the style of being professional and sleek.